‘Alarming’ sexual assault trend hitting Kansas schools

-TOPEKA, (KSNT)— An “alarming” trend circulating nationwide is now a concern in Kansas schools, according to a state child advocacy center.
+TOPEKA, Kan.
+(KSNT) – An “alarming” trend circulating nationwide is now a concern in Kansas schools, according to a state child advocacy center.

 Some children have viewed “the oil check” trend, which involves sticking fingers or objects up another person’s anus, as a joke or “prank.”
 But, according to LifeHouse Child Advocacy Center, which works with several agencies, including law enforcement, as part of a multi-disciplinary unit, it’s something that is in fact sexual assault.